Ebenezer Ekuban

-Ebenezer Ekuban Jr. (born May 29, 1976) is a former American football defensive end in the National Football League (NFL) for the Dallas Cowboys, Cleveland Browns, and Denver Broncos.
-He played college football at the University of North Carolina.
-He is distinguished as being the first Ghanaian to play in the National Football League.
+Ebenezer Ekuban Jr. (born May 29, 1976) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys, Cleveland Browns, and Denver Broncos.
+He played college football for the North Carolina Tar Heels.
+He is distinguished as being the first Ghanaian to play in the NFL.

-Early years
+Early life

 Ekuban started playing American football during his junior year at Bladensburg High School.
 As a senior, he was a two-way player at tight end and defensive end, recording 28 receptions for 546 yards, 5 touchdowns, 76 tackles and 11 sacks.
 He was also an honor student.

 He accepted a football scholarship from the University of North Carolina.
 As a freshman, he was a backup tight end and played in the final 8 games, making only one reception for 4-yard touchdown.

 As a sophomore, he appeared in 10 games, tallying 5 receptions for 62 yards.
 Against the University of Houston, he had a season-long reception of 22 yards and a 4-yard touchdown.

 As a junior, he was moved to defensive end.
 He played in 10 games (2 starts), collecting 40 tackles (9 for loss), 5 sacks, 12 quarterback pressures, 2 passes defensed and one forced fumble.
 Against the University of Maryland, he made 9 tackles (4 for loss) and 3 sacks.

 As a senior, he became a full-time starter, registering 96 tackles, 7 sacks (led the team), 3 quarterback pressures, 4 passes defensed, 2 forced fumbles, one blocked kick and a school record 23 tackles for loss.
 Against Clemson University, he had a career-high 16 tackles (4 for loss), 2 sacks and one forced fumble.
 He received second-team All-American and All-ACC honors.
 He also made the Dean's List and received the Jim Tatum award for the ACC's top student athlete, because of his academic achievements.